HarishHary/blink/docs/internals/message-flow.md

 - The in-memory generation commits only on final SQLite success, then `notifySubscribers` pushes it.
 - A subscriber applies a pushed snapshot or initial `SubscribeResponse.Current` only if strictly newer than the last published.
 SQLite alone writes the generation counter, so generations never go backwards.
-- Readiness needs a complete artifact_scanner result and a loaded, ready writer.
+- Readiness needs the actor running, a complete and `ready` artifact_scanner result, and a loaded, `ready` writer.
+Any shortfall while running is `degraded`, which stays routable rather than unavailable.
 - Persistence gets five exponential attempts; an exhausted writer is replaced, its pending plan retained.
 - Worker replacement uses bounded exponential backoff; the runner retries with 1 s-60 s jittered backoff until cancellation.
 - On cancellation: seal writer I/O, drain the actor, cancel restart timers and metas, wait for accepted I/O to quiesce, close resources.